 Melatonin is available by prescription only and is given as a short-term treatment of insomnia in people age 55 and over.
-The medicine should not be used for longer than 13 weeks.
+The medication should not be used for longer than 13 weeks.

-Melatonin is not recommended for people with allergies or sensitivity to any of the medicine's ingredients, or who have problems with the immune system, kidney or liver problems.
+Melatonin is not recommended for people with allergies or sensitivity to any of the medication's ingredients, or who have problems with the immune system, kidney or liver problems.

 Alcohol should be avoided while taking melatonin.

 Because melatonin affects sleep patterns, it may affect a person's driving or the ability to operate machinery.

 Melatonin is not recommended during pregnancy or while breastfeeding.

 Melatonin may also react with other medications and treatments, including contraceptive pills.
 Make sure the doctor knows about all medicines taken, including complementary treatments and supplements.